 The Last Kingdom (2015-present)

 Why it's for Game of Thrones fans: If you wish GoT had zero magic, The Last Kingdom will satisfy your rigid love of realism.
-Set in medieval England, it pits Danish invaders (aka VIKINGS) against the divided kingdoms on the British Isles.
+Set in medieval England and based on Bernard Cornwell's The Saxon Series novels, it pits Danish invaders (aka VIKINGS) against the divided kingdoms on the British Isles.
 At the center of it all is Uhtred, an English noble captured and raised by the Vikings, but who subsequently fights for the English in battles that help "medieval" live up to its reputation as a time when the brutality of humans was perpetually on display in bloody hand-to-hand combat.
 You'll get all the familial intrigue, power struggles, sword fights, and troubled relationships that make Game of Thrones addictive.
 Just no White Walkers.
 Where to watch it: Stream on Netflix

 Why it's for Game of Thrones fans: Killing off your show's lead character is a daunting prospect, but it's a potential pitfall both GoT and Narcos deftly navigate.
 When Eric Newman and José Padilha took over Narcos' reins for Season 2, they managed to orchestrate the demise of Pablo Escobar (Wagner Moura) with suspense and a sense of inevitability.
 The contrast between splashy cartel schemes and small-scale depictions of those they affected serves to ground an illicit drama in humanity, not unlike the way in which the macro-drama of warring kingdoms and an army of undead invaders plays out on personal levels throughout Thrones.
 Where to watch it: Stream on Netflix